dWoolridge/MMM-WeatherHourlyByDay/README.md

       hiddenOnStartup: false,
       header: "Forecast by Day",
       config: {
         roundTemp: true,                   // Round temperature to integer
-        showLocationInHeader: true,    // Show the WeatherObject.location text with the header
+        appendLocationNameToHeader: true,  // Show the WeatherObject.location text with the header
         dailyStartHour: 9,                 // Hour of the day to start showing the weather forecast (0-23)
         dailyEndHour:   17,                // Hour of the day to stop showing the weather forecase (0-23)
         daysToShow:     3,                 // Number days to show in the table (each day is a column)

         showWeatherIcon: true,             // Include the forecast weather Icon for each time
         showTemperature: true,
         showWindSpeed:  true,
         showWindDirection: true,
       }
+    },

 ```
 ## Collaborate
 Pull requests are welcome.